fiboa/specification/geoparquet/datatypes.md

 The integer data types and the data type string can also be mapped to the ENUM data type in Parquet if a pre-defined set of values is available.

+## Struct vs Map

+Parquet has both Map and Struct types.
+The struct type is similar to a named dictionary while the map type is similar to a list of ordered (key, value) pairs.
+The main difference is that you need to know up-front the keys for the struct type, while you don't for the map type.

+Due to this difference, the **Struct** type can only be used if `additionalProperties` is `false` (the default value) and only `properties` is provided to clearly specify the exact names of the properties.

+Any variability in the keys through the use of `additionalProperties` (except for the default `false`) or `patternProperties` requires the use of the **Map** data type.
+Please note that the order of the Map type is guaranteed to be preserved.

 ## Unsupported Data Types